 Stitches can pull at sensitive skin and can cause itching as wounds heal.
-Your dog might try to scratch, lick or bite her stitches to stop these sensations -- but doing any of these things may result in damage to her wound.
-Licking, in particular, may lead to infection.
+Your dog might try to scratch, lick or bite her stitches to stop these sensations — but doing any of these things may result in damage to her wound.
+A dog licking stitches can pull the stitches out, keep the wound too moist, or cause other problems that may lead to infection.
 Fortunately, there are several ways to prevent her from licking at her stitches, most of which are inexpensive and easy to apply.

 A canine neck brace provides an alternative to the Elizabethan collar.
 Most commonly used neck braces are form-fitting, rigid, padded plastic collars that prevent a dog from bending her neck.
-She can still freely move her body and lower her head to eat or drink.
-However, she will be unable to reach her stitches to lick them, unless her stitches are on her front legs or front paws.
+She can still freely move her body and lower her head to eat or drink but she can't get her mouth close enough to the wound to lick the stitches.
 An inflatable vinyl neck brace is a variation of the rigid neck brace; and it may be suitable in some cases for keeping a dog from licking her stitches.